 If you prefer to eat out, Ventnor has probably the best restaurant choice on the Isle of Wight, from fine dining to fresh fish on the beach where it's landed.
 Recommendations can be found on the pin board at Ocean View.

 The cottage accommodates six people comfortably with it's three bedrooms, large family bathroom and downstairs cloakroom.

 Upstairs are two double bedrooms, (one with a TV), and a bathroom which has bath, separate shower, washing machine, tumble dryer and boiler which provides instantaneous hot water and keeps the cottage lovely and toasty during the winter months.

-Downstairs the newly refurbished kitchen (May 2014) has a dining table which seats six and all new white goods, including a dishwasher.
+Downstairs the kitchen has a dining table which seats six and is equipped with all you might need, including a dishwasher.

-The living room, with comfy leather sofas and that amazing sea view also has a TV with DVD player, books, games and info leaflets for the island.
+The living room, with comfy leather sofas and that amazing sea view also has a TV with Sky box, DVD player, books, games and info leaflets for the island and it's attractions.

-The third (bunk) bedroom is also on the ground floor, as is the WC with wash basin.
+The third bedroom with 2 bunk beds is also on the ground floor, as is the WC with wash basin.

 Outdoors there is a small but perfectly formed graveled terrace with table and seating for maximum enjoyment of the view.
 It's enclosed with a picket fence making it safe for young children and pets.

-The style of the house is 'shabby chic' with a cosy vintage vibe but we don't subscribe to the old holiday cottage ethos of equipping the place with kit long passed its prime and leaving cobwebs to 'add to the charm'.
-At Ocean View you'll (hopefully) find everything you'd expect at home from cafetiere to steam iron, all scrupulously clean and well maintained.
-There's also a travel cot and high chair to cater for the smaller guest.
+The style of Ocean View is 'shabby chic' with a cosy vintage vibe but you'll (hopefully) find everything you'd expect at home from cafetiere to steam iron, all scrupulously clean and well maintained.
+The Wifi is free.

 |Size||Sleeps up to 6, 3 bedrooms|